Rockypocky77/ChancifySATPrep/sat7.md

 C) -10
 D) -9

 56. A company's profit P, in thousands of dollars, is modeled by P = 3x - 5, where x represents units sold in hundreds.
-If the profit is at least $19,000, what is the minimum number of units (in hundreds) the company must sell?
+If the profit is at least $19,000, and x must also satisfy x ≤ 10, what is the minimum number of units (in hundreds) the company must sell?

 A) 8
-B) 4.67
+B) 9
-C) 14
+C) 10
-D) 57
+D) 14

 57. A line passes through points (0, -4) and (5, 16).
 What is the slope of this line?

 A) 4
 B) -4
-C) 12/5
+C) 20/5
 D) 20

 58. If 9x + 17 = 6x + 38, what is x?

 A) 7
 B) -7
-C) 55/15
+C) 55/3
 D) 21

 59. A system of equations is shown below: